History of Sweden: Post-war Sweden

 On 28 February 1986, the Social Democratic leader Prime Minister Olof Palme was assassinated.
 The murderer was never found.
 Shocked Swedes worried whether the nation had lost its innocence.

 On 28 September 1994, the MS Estonia sank as the ship was crossing the Baltic Sea, en route from Tallinn, Estonia, to Stockholm, Sweden.
 The disaster claimed the lives of 852 people (501 of them were Swedes), being one of the worst maritime disasters of the 20th century.

 In 1995, a few years after the end of the Cold War, Sweden became a member of the European Union and the old term "policy of neutrality" fell out of use.
 In a referendum held in 2003, the majority voted not to adopt the Euro as the country's official currency.
 Foreign Minister Anna Lindh was murdered just before the referendum.

 During the 1980s, Sweden attempted to preserve its model of capitalism plus a generous welfare state through what it called a "bridging policy."
 Unintended consequences became apparent in the 1990s.
 There was an economic crisis with high unemployment and several banks and companies going bankrupt.
 There was high inflation as well as overheated real estate and financial markets and a negative real rate of interest.
 After 1991, these factors caused a recession with high unemployment.
 There were political reverberations and businesses called for neoliberal government policies.
 By 2000, however, the positive trends dominated.
 Compared to the rest of Europe, unemployment in Sweden was low, while economic growth has been high, inflation low, the budget in balance, and the balance of payments positive.

+The post-war years also saw a steady growth in the percentage of households owning various consumer goods.
+In 1977, for example, 74.7% of households had a car, 73% a toaster, 83% a washing machine, 96% a vacuum cleaner, 70% a food processor, 93% a television, 66% a cassette recorder, 98% a transistor radio, and 78% a still camera, while in 1976 26% of households had a radio recorder, 67% a tape recorder, and 69% a record player.